eager-dev/eagerx/docs/guide/getting_started/index.rst

 - Using docker

 .. note::
-   EAGERx depends on a minimal ROS installation.
+   EAGERx depends on a minimal ROS1 installation.
-   When installing EAGERx using pip or from source, ROS should be installed as well.
+   When installing EAGERx using pip or from source, ROS1 should be installed as well.
    Fortunately, you **can** use eagerx anywhere as you would any python package, so it does **not** impose a ROS package structure on your project.
    See `here <ROS_>`_ for installation instructions.
-   The docker image comes with an installation of ROS.
+   The docker image comes with an installation of ROS1.

 Installation using *pip*
 -----------------------

+*Prerequisites*: `Install `ROS1 <ROS_>`_.

 You can do a minimal installation of ``EAGERx`` with: